vasern/vasern/docs/install-vasern.md

 ---

+(Vasern did not support platform Android for now.)

 Make sure you have [created React Native app](https://facebook.github.io/react-native/docs/getting-started.html).
-Navigate to React Native directory, and be ready to run commands on Termial (MacOS) or Command Promp (Window).
+Navigate to React Native directory, and be ready to run commands on Terminal (MacOS) or Command Promp (Window).

 #### 1. Install using NPM: